• Skip to primary navigation

 Jump to Recipe Print Recipe

-A white bowl filled with vegan lasagna soup and a spoon on a gray background.
+A white bowl filled with lasagna soup and a spoon on a gray background.

 Ingredients & Substitutions

-This vegan lasagna soup is made with a combination of fresh vegetables, frozen vegetables, and pantry ingredients.
-Let's talk about the most important ingredients and substitutions if you need it.
+This lasagna soup is made with a combination of fresh vegetables, frozen vegetables, and pantry ingredients.
+Let's go over the ingredients and substitutions if you need it.

 All of the ingredients needed to make the recipe laid out on a gray background.

-• Great Northern Beans: Beans add extra plant-based protein to this dish.
+• Beans - Beans add extra plant-based protein to this dish.
 I used great northern beans because of their color and texture, they're so creamy and buttery!
+You could also use green, brown, or red lentils.

-• Lasagna Sheets: To keep this recipe gluten-free, I used gluten-free brown rice noodles.
-However, you can use any kind of lasagna noodles that you like or any type of pasta is fine too.
-Bowties would be my next noodle-shape choice because they have a ruffled edge just like lasagna noodles do.
-It's best to cook the pasta in a separate pot so they don't absorb all of the broth in the soup.
+• Lasagna Sheets: To keep this recipe gluten-free, I used gluten-free brown rice lasagna noodles.
+However, you can use any kind of lasagna that you like or any type of pasta is fine too.
+Bowties would be my next noodle-shape choice because they have a ruffled edge just like lasagna sheets do.
+It's best to cook the lasagna pieces in a separate pot so they don't absorb all of the broth in the soup.

 A collage of photos showing how to make the recipe in 6 easy steps.